 1. Learn about this resource.

 Residents can get help paying for their electricity, gas, oil, and/or water bills.
-We—DC Government—will pay between $250 and $1,800 per year toward your utility bills from either PEPCO, Washington Gas, or DC Oil.
+We—DC Government—will pay between $250 and $1,800 per year toward your utility bills from either PEPCO, Washington Gas, C & M Oil, or Griffith Oil.
 The amount you receive depends on your household size, what type of home you live in, and your typical bill amount.
 This assistance is part of the Low Income Home Energy Assistance Program (LIHEAP).

 In addition, we will also help you lower your electricity, gas, and/or water bills by providing:

-25% off on your Washington Gas bill during the winter season (up to $276 per season); and
+46% off on your Washington Gas bill from November to April (up to $276 during the winter season); and

 This assistance is provided by the Utility Discount Program (UDP).
 You need to reapply in September of each year to continue receiving LIHEAP and UDP assistance.
 Both LIHEAP and UDP are offered by the Department of Energy and Environment.
-The eligibility requirements and application process are the same for both programs.
+The application process is the same for both programs.

 2. Check if you are eligible.